 - I believe in free will.
 That God refuses to force anyone to choose His path, and when either person in a relationship refuses to accept responsibility, humbly submit to God’s transformative process, and/or clings to addictions and unfaithful or abusive behavior patterns – then God respects their choice.
 This means, sometimes, that relationships come to a crashing endpoint regardless of how hard one person may try to keep love alive.

 - Last but not least – I recognize that abusive behavior is an equal-gender opportunist.
 There are both men and women who abuse.
 I know some stories of abusive wives that would give you nightmares.
 However, as a female, I limit my mentorship and peer support to other females, and so I am writing from the perspective of their stories.
 When I refer to abusers as he/him, in no way am I implying that all abusers are male.

-It sounds tragically romantic in a film script…
+It sounds like a classic plot for a romantic film script…

 “Self-sacrificing spouse submitted quietly amid patterns of abuse/adultery/appalling behaviors for X number of decades, and then magically everything changes.”

 Except that’s not biblical, it’s self-aggrandizing.
-And in real life, it just means the victim lives with a lifetime of being beaten, torn down, assaulted by words or fists or both.
+And in real life, silence just means the victim lives a lifetime of being beaten, torn down, assaulted by words or fists or both.